theodi/open-data-certificate/README.md

 ## Alpha Version

-The current version is an **alpha version**.
+The [current version](http://theodi.github.com/open-data-certificate/certificate.html) is an **alpha version**.
 We are seeking feedback on:

   * whether it asks the right questions
   * whether the bronze/silver/gold classification is correct
   * the usability of the form

 We are particularly looking for feedback from data publishers who attempt to use the tool to create a certificate for their own data.

+Let us know what you think by emailing [certificate@theodi.org](mailto:certificate@theodi.org) or adding issues to this project.

 Our longer-term aims are to provide back-end support for the certificate which would include: